joaovitor120/web-page-happy/README.md

 # Web page Happy
- In nlw event 2020 we build the happy web-page, to help our orphanages.
+ This is a project that was developed to help our orphanages.

 # Languages and tecnologies used